Almamu/EVESharp/Documentation/Proxy/Configuration.md

-# Configuration options for ClusterController
+# Configuration options for Proxy
-The configuration file for ClusterController has to be named "configuration.conf" and must always be stored in the same directory as the ClusterController.
+The configuration file for Proxy has to be named "configuration.conf" and must always be stored in the same directory as the Proxy.

 This file follows the commonly-used ini format which separates the configuration in named sections and keys.
 [For more information on the .ini format click here](https://en.wikipedia.org/wiki/INI_file)